LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 If you can solder a few wires and follow step-by-step instructions, you can build this lantern.

 This guide is written for non-technical makers - including cosplayers, prop builders, and hobbyists - and explains each step as clearly as possible so anyone can recreate the project.
 Just follow the steps in order and don’t rush the wiring.

+If you are a technical person who is comfortable with soldering and wiring circuit boards, you can probably skip some portions of this guide.

 ---